COVID-19 RESPONSE - CARES act financial Assistance

 - Jiggs Askew Memorial Dog Park

-- Lakes & Marinas (Cammack, Guilford-Mackintosh, Mackintosh & Stoney Creek)
+- Lakes & Marinas - Please view marina websites for service modification: Cammack, Guilford-Mackintosh, Mackintosh & Stoney Creek.

 - North Park

-- All youth and adult athletic activities and registration have been frozen until further notice.
+- Youth and adult athletic registration have been frozen until further notice.

-- All rentals, as well as privately hosted events on public property via City’s Special Event application are cancelled at least through April 30.
+- Privately hosted events on public property via City’s Special Event application are on hold.
+Exception: Outdoor Fitness Use Permit.

 City of Burlington Municipal Annex Building is closed to the public but will remain staffed.
 This facility houses Collections and Customer Services division which collects property tax revenues, utility billing and miscellaneous revenues.